joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Code coverage

 ### Jacoco code coverage
-While the goal of the test harness is to cover as much edge and corner cases, that naturally led to a wider coverage of over 85%.
+While the goal of the test harness was to cover most edge and corner cases, that naturally led to a wider coverage of over 85%.
-Code coverage was both executed as part of maven build cycle using [JaCoCo](https://github.com/jacoco/jacoco)  and from IDE
+Code coverage was both executed as part of maven build cycle using [JaCoCo](https://github.com/jacoco/jacoco)  and from IntelliJ IDE.

 ![alt text][codecoverage]